-To invest in CX might seems the obvious thing to do given the fierce competition many companies face.
+To invest in CX might seem the obvious thing to do given the fierce competition many companies face.
 However, at this point, many executives are still trying to grasp what that means.
 Kari Mickelson from MoneyGram International Partners discussed how her team got MoneyGram on the CX wagon in her presentation Building Buy-in to Invest in Customer Experience (CX) as a Practice at the 2018 Dallas CX Talks.

 As the title suggests, Mickelson’s presentation was about how to get money from the executive management to run an internal CX practice and turn an organization into a customer-centric one.
 The MoneyGram International CX team used a two-pronged approach to achieve this: